Published: March 2020

 In 2016 the three Evergreen Cooperatives employed around 120 people from the low-income University Circle area and generated a combined revenue of $6.3million.

 Manchester - Social value in procurement

-In 2016-17 Manchester City Council spent 71% of its procurement spending with local companies, equating to around £320million on goods and services from Manchester businesses.
-This figure was just over 50% a decade ago and is the result of work to improve its procurement policy and practices, aiming to address local needs and maximise benefits to the city’s residents.
+In 2016-17 Manchester City Council spent 71 per cent of its procurement spending with local companies, equating to around £320million on goods and services from Manchester businesses.
+This figure was just over 50 per cent a decade ago and is the result of work to improve its procurement policy and practices, aiming to address local needs and maximise benefits to the city’s residents.

-The council state they are firmly committed to embedding social value into all aspects of its procurement cycle and has established a minimum 20% social value weighting for all procurements.
+The council state they are firmly committed to embedding social value into all aspects of its procurement cycle and has established a minimum 20 per cent social value weighting for all procurements.

 As well as the direct economic benefits, research estimates that they have:

 - created 705 apprenticeships in the city and over 1,000 jobs, including 423 employment opportunities for “ hard to reach” individuals;

 - created almost 70,000 hours volunteering and community sector support activities; and